 The journalists at BuzzFeed News are proud to bring you trustworthy and relevant reporting about the coronavirus.
 To help keep this news free, become a member and sign up for our newsletter, Outbreak Today.

-The number of people filing for unemployment benefits in the US hit another record this week as the coronavirus pandemic has been forcing people indoors, with an additional 6.6 million people filing claims around the country.
+Another 2.1 million people filed for unemployment benefits in the US as the coronavirus pandemic has been forcing people indoors.

 Since March 14, several states have implemented policies that order people to stay home, closing restaurants and bars, hair salons, gyms, and all nonessential services.
 Websites in various states have been crashing as more and more newly jobless people are trying to apply for unemployment benefits.
 We’ve never had a complete shutdown of several parts of the economy before.